 International airlines will regularly offer sales to sell premium cabin seats at reasonable prices.
 Business class airfare sales can be offered simply to fill up empty seats or perhaps put the squeeze on a competing airline.

-The trick is knowing what is fair value for business class on a specific route so that you know when to pull the trigger and actually buy the flight.
+The trick is knowing what is fair value for business class on a specific route so that you know when to pull the trigger and actually buy that flight fare.

-A business class seat is a bit like pricing up a financial security such as a stock or an option.
-The actual price fluctuates depending on variables and market forces and (like an option) the seat will expire worthless if unsold.
+The cost/value of a business class seat is a little bit like pricing up a financial security such as a stock or an option.
+The seat price will fluctuate depending on variables and market forces – eventually the seat will expire worthless if unsold.

-We recently analysed over a thousand business class airfare sale prices between city pairs worldwide.
-We were then able to subjectively define a rough sweet spot value for a general intercontinental route.
+We analysed over a thousand business class airfare sale prices between city pairs worldwide.
+We were then able to subjectively define a sweet spot value for general intercontinental routes.

-Here are the results for business class airfares from Europe:
+Here are the results for business class return airfares from Europe:

 The sweet spot business class airfares ex-Europe (priced in GBP, Euro and USD) are as follows: